siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-02-the-role-of-open-source-in-modern-cybersecurity.md

-In this blog post, we will explore the significance of open-source software in modern cybersecurity, the advantages and challenges it brings, and why it has become a powerful tool for organizations seeking to strengthen their defenses.
+In this article, we will explore the significance of open-source software in modern cybersecurity, the advantages and challenges it brings, and why it has become a powerful tool for organizations seeking to strengthen their defenses.